Farming

 IN HAND

 The Farm’s predominant soil type is a sandy silt loam, very free draining.
 This means that though versatile for cropping it is very prone to leaching, erosion and capping.
 With the underlying geology in the Otter valley, our management approach is hugely important to South West Water as it supplies 40% of East Devon’s water from ground water abstraction.
-The Farm has nine SWW boreholes within its boundary which are directly influenced by farming activities.
+The Farm has nine South West Water boreholes within its boundary which are directly influenced by farming activities.

-A recent change in our approach was to remove all cropping from the Otter river valley and reinstate as grazing grass.
+A recent change in our approach was to remove all cropping from the Otter River valley and reinstate as grazing grass.
 This will be the best method of preventing soil loss and nutrient run off.
 It also compliments the farm plan by extending the dairy grazing and young stock area.

-We are voluntarily increasing the area of bird seed mixes and wild flowers so that we can manage them to best suit the environment.
+We are voluntarily increasing the area of bird seed mixes and wildflowers so that we can manage them to best suit the environment.
 A range of environmental and biodiversity Key Performance Indicators (KPIs) are being agreed to ensure that whilst improving productivity and operational performance of the dairy operation we also increase our environmental performance.
 The aim is to have a balanced scorecard which supports a viable and sustainable business model.

 SHARE FARMING

-Clinton Devon Estates is involved in two share farm enterprises in North Devon – a partnership between the landowner and farmer in which knowledge, investment, risk and profit are shared.
+Clinton Devon Estates is involved in two share farm enterprises in North Devon – a partnership between the landowner and farmer in which knowledge, investment, risk, and profit are shared.

 TENANT FARMS